Join the Circle

-Interactive Group Institute Training
+Group Leader Training Trajectory

 It is crucial that you have the experience of being a member so you know what it is like for your group members.
+This could be one of the Institute groups, our Level 1 Training, or another group that is similar.

 This is covered in our Level 1 Training.

-- Leading your Interactive Group under supervision.
+1. Fully lead your Interactive Group under supervision

 For full development as a group leader, you need lots of experience.